-- A student considers whether to go to college for an additional year, comparing the fees & foregone wages to the extra income he could earn with an extra year of education. - A firm considers whether to increase output, comparing the cost of the needed labor and materials to the extra revenue.
+- When a student considers whether to go to college for an additional year, he compares the fees & foregone wages to the extra income he could earn with the extra year of education. - When a manager considers whether to increase output, she compares the cost of the needed labor and materials to the extra revenue.